Updated February 2017

 A cheaper, low-tech option, which requires manual mixing is the beloved Dr. Brown’s Formula Mixing Pitcher.
 This requires about a minute of manual pumping, but produces a whole pitcher full of formula that can be used for up to 24 hours from the time it was mixed.
 Many parents (especially parents of multiples) swear by it.

 What about bottle sterilizers?
 Just say no, don’t waste your money.
-You don’t need to sterilize bottles and stuff, unless you live in a 3rd world country.
-Or Flint.
-Or have a preemie or a special needs baby and have been specifically told to sterilize your baby’s bottles.
+You don’t need to sterilize bottles and stuff, unless you live in a 3rd world country — or have a preemie or a special needs baby and have been specifically told to sterilize your baby’s bottles.

 Some babies are major spitters, meaning they spit up ALL THE TIME and EVERYWHERE.
 In fact, if you look at any random photo of my girls in the 1st year of their lives, chances are they were spitting up while the picture was taken (left).
 They both spit up heavily for a solid 9 or 10 months, so don’t be alarmed by the daily sprayings you may endure.